 * Dr. Robert McClelland, the doctor who stood over JFK in the last moments of his life examined the head wound for ten minutes.
 He says, without equivocation, that Kennedy was hit by gunfire fired from in front of the motorcade.
 Here is an excellent interview in which Dr. McClelland tell the story himself.

 * No gunman was ever found there.
 Within a few minutes of JFK’s assassination, bystanders searched the parking lot and found footprints (never analyzed by police) and cigarette butts (ditto).

-* No grassy knoll gunmen has ever been conclusively identified, as investigative reporters at The Onion
+* No grassy knoll gunmen has ever been conclusively identified, as investigative reporters at The Onion have confirmed.

 Reasonable intelligence people acting in good faith draw different conclusions from this body of conflicting evidence.
 JFK researchers note that a few minutes was plenty of time for a gunman to put a gun in the trunk of a car and walk away.
 JFK anti-conspiracy theorists conclude there was no gunman there.

 If those were all the facts we had, Dana Milbank and other could fairly use the phrase “going grassy knoll” to describe people who had a strong but unfounded suspicion.